View of the playing field at M&T Bank Stadium, home of the Baltimore Ravens

 GILLETTE STADIUM

-Since its opening in 2002, Gillette Stadium has been the home to one of the best teams in the NFL as the Patriots have had 16 playoff appearances.
-The Patriots have been a part of the New England football landscape since 1960 when they played at Nickerson Field.
-They played at Fenway Park, Alumni Stadium and
+Since its opening in 2002, Gillette Stadium has been home to one of the NFL’s most successful franchises, the New England Patriots, who have made over a dozen playoff appearances during that time.
+The Patriots have been part of the New England sports landscape since 1960, when the team first played at Nickerson Field.
+Over

 Continue Reading →